 The school uses this funding to provide extra support for those students who need additional literacy and numeracy support in order to achieve success in line with school and national expectations.

 - 1-1 and small group intervention in English and mathematics led by our Assistant SENDCo and Learning Support Assistants

 - Homework support (general club and separate club for those on SEND register) and independent learning resources purchased such as My Maths

 - Purchase of ICT equipment (IPads and keyboards) for some students in receipt of the Catch-up Premium to support extended writing in class and at home

 - Attendance related support structures and pastoral support services are also needed by a number of this group.
-We employ a full time Pastoral Support Manager and full time Pastoral Worker who work with our attendance team.
-We also employ an Attendance Consultant on an ad hoc basis to work with individual students and to help us review and improve our processes.
+We employ two Pastoral Officers who work with our attendance team.
+We also employ an Education Welfare Officer on an ad hoc basis to work with individual students and to help us review and improve our processes.

 School objectives for spending the grant